lab596/civiform/Dev-troubleshooting.md

 1. Remove all docker images - you can do this in Docker Desktop by going to "Images", then clicking the "Clean up" button in the top right
 1. Remove all docker volumes - run `docker volume ls` to see a list, and then `docker volume rm ${volume_name}` to remove them
 1. Remove home directory cache folders: `rm -rf ~/.ivy ~/.ivy2 ~/.sbt ~/.coursier`

+#### If all else really fails
+If after trying everything, you are entering an infinite compile loop... try deleting your Civiform repo and re-cloning.
+This is a very last resort if the above steps (clearing cache, bin/sbt-clean, everything else) don't help you escape the infinite SBT loop!